Kasperjoergensen3/MLOps_project/reports/README.md

 Generally branches in version control allow developers to work on features or fixes independently, preventing conflicts.
 Pull requests provide a mechanism to propose and review changes before merging them into the main codebase.
 This ensures code quality, collaboration, and easy rollback if needed.
 Together, branches and pull requests enhance collaboration, streamline development workflows, and maintain a clean and stable version control history.

-In retrospect to could have utilized the branches and pull-requests more effectively and in a way that is more aligned with the intended purposes.
+In retrospect we could have utilized the branches and pull-requests more effectively and in a way that is more aligned with the intended purposes.
 This could have offered a less messy workflow while potentially preventing bugs etc.

 ### Question 10